imjoy-team/ImJoy/web/public/docs/demos.md

 ```

 **Notes**
 1. Code is locally stored in `username/ImJoyWorkspace/WORKSPACENAME/testcode`, where WORKSPACENAME is the name of the current ImJoy workspace.
-You can set the workspace automatically in the URL your provideto distribute your plugin (next section).
+You can set the workspace automatically in the URL your provide to distribute your plugin (next section).
-2. When updating the zip archive, dont delete the old one REPLACE it with the new version.
-This guarantess that the same link is valid.
+2. When updating the zip archive, don't delete the old one REPLACE it with the new version.
+This guarantees that the same link is valid.
 3. This code will install each time the plugin is called the current version the zip archive.